symfony/symfony-docs/routing.rst

         use Symfony\Component\Routing\Loader\Configurator\RoutingConfigurator;

         return function (RoutingConfigurator $routes) {
+            $routes->import(
+                    '../../src/Controller/',
+                    'annotation',
+                    false,
-            // use the optional fourth argument of import() to exclude some files
+                    // the optional fourth argument is used to exclude some files
                     // or subdirectories when loading annotations
-            $routes->import(
-                    resource: '../../src/Controller/',
-                    type: 'annotation',
-                    exclude: '../../src/Controller/{DebugEmailController}.php'
+                    '../../src/Controller/{DebugEmailController}.php'
                 )
                 // this is added to the beginning of all imported route URLs ->prefix('/blog')